denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 Part of what makes multiple inheritance complicated is determining which parent to inherit values from in case of a conflict.
 For example, if you have an object or method defined in all of the parents, which one does the child inherit?
 There is no natural ordering for parents in this example, which is why Java avoids these issues by disallowing multiple inheritance altogether.
 ### Inheriting Object

 In Java, all classes inherit from a single class: ``java.lang.Object``, or ``Object`` for short.
-Furthermore, Object is the only class that doesn’t have a parent class.
+Furthermore, ``Object`` is the only class that doesn’t have a parent class.
 The following two are equivalent:

 ```java
 public class Zoo { }
 public class Zoo extends java.lang.Object { }
 ```

-**==The key is that when Java sees you define a class that doesn’t extend another class, the compiler automatically adds the syntax extends ``java.lang.Object`` to the class definition.==** The result is that every class gains access to any accessible methods in the Object class.
-For example, the ``toString()`` and ``equals()`` methods are available in Object; therefore, they are accessible in all classes.
+**==The key is that when Java sees you define a class that doesn’t extend another class, the compiler automatically adds the syntax extends ``java.lang.Object`` to the class definition.==** The result is that every class gains access to any accessible methods in the ``Object`` class.
+For example, the ``toString()`` and ``equals()`` methods are available in ``Object``; therefore, they are accessible in all classes.
 Without being overridden in a subclass, though, they may not be particularly useful.

-On the other hand, when you define a new class that extends an existing class, Java does not automatically extend the Object class.
-Since all classes inherit from Object, extending an existing class means the child already inherits from Object by definition.
+On the other hand, when you define a new class that extends an existing class, Java does not automatically extend the ``Object`` class.
+Since all classes inherit from ``Object``, extending an existing class means the child already inherits from Object by definition.

 						![[Pasted image 20240322194238.png]]

-Primitive types such as ``int`` and ``boolean`` do not inherit from Object, since they are not classes.
+Primitive types such as ``int`` and ``boolean`` do not inherit from ``Object``, since they are not classes.
 Through autoboxing they can be assigned or passed as an instance of an associated wrapper class, which does inherit ``Object``.
 ## Creating Classes

 ### Extending a Class